 - Medicare Card (For those moving from the UK)

 - Marriage certificate

 A typical Sydney lease can be up to twelve months but there is a lot of flexibility with this in Sydney.
-Be aware that the city is known for its short term leases and unstable rental market - so be clear with your agent and landlord on how long you will be required to or can stay in your apartment.
+Be aware that the city is known for its unstable rental market - so be clear with your agent and landlord on how long you will be required to or can stay in your apartment.

 Furnished vs Unfurnished